Yogesh-K-Matkar/react_concept_react_app/README.md

             Note:- navigation.state can be used to check the current state of navigation, such as loading, idle, etc.

-d. useLoaderData:- This hook is used to get data from the loader function, which is defined in the route's children array object.State property of the hook is used to know the current state of data loading, such as loading, idle, etc.
+    6.4. useLoaderData:- This hook is used to get data from the loader function, which is defined in the route's children array object.State property of the hook is used to know the current state of data loading, such as loading, idle, etc.

        Syntax:-

             import { useLoaderData } from "react-router-dom";

             const data = useLoaderData();

 7. Dynamic Route Parameters:-

         Dynamic route parameters are used to access dynamic values from the URL.

-        1. Calling component in route with a dynamic route parameter in the path
+    7.1.
+Calling component in route with a dynamic route parameter in the path use prop object useParams hook

     useParams(OLD React version below 6.4):- This hook is used to access dynamic route parameters from the URL when using through component call in the loader prop of the route.

        Syntax:-

            import { useParams } from "react-router-dom";